mdre/odbogm/README.md

 ```Java
 sm.delete(Object o);
 ```
+### Cascade Delete
 Since an object could be divided into multiple vertex we must tell what to do in this case.
 The annotation ***@CascadeDelete*** over a field do the job.
 If the vertex holding the object have more than one reference, that indicate that the object is part of another object and if it is deleted, a referential integrity could be occurs, so an exception is throws to catch that problem.
+### Remove Orphan
+Another anotation is ***RemoveOrphan***.
+This anotation lets us to try to delete a related object in the same way as ***CascadeDelte*** but if the object has references from  other object, it will not be deleted and will not throw an exception.
+Only when the object has no reference will be deleted.

 ## Rollback